On a priori estimates and existence of periodic solutions to the modified Benjamin-Ono equation below $H^{1/2}(\mathbb{T})$: Introduction

+Moreover, in \cite{GruenrockHerr2008} Gr\"unrock-Herr proved that \eqref{eq:dNLS} is locally well-posed in Fourier Lebesgue spaces, which scale like $H^{(1/4)+}(\T)$.
+This was recently claimed to be improved to almost scaling critical Fourier Lebesgue spaces in \cite{DengNahmodYue2019}.

+The purpose of this note is to show that the methods from \cite{Guo2011MBO} to show a priori estimates for Sobolev regularities, where the data-to-solution mapping fails to be uniformly continuous, extend to the periodic case.

+The key observation is that after localization in time to small frequency dependent time intervals we can recover dispersive properties observable in Euclidean space.
+This recovers Strichartz estimates on frequency dependent time scales.

+Short-time linear Strichartz estimates on general compact manifolds were proved by Burq et al. in \cite{BurqGerardTzvetkov2004}, and bilinear short-time Strichartz estimates on the circle were shown by Moyua-Vega \cite{MoyuaVega2008} (see also \cite{Hani2012} for general compact manifolds).
+Since the short-time Strichartz estimates on compact manifolds resemble the Euclidean case, we obtain the same regularity for a priori estimates in the periodic setting.
+None of the aforementioned estimates on compact manifolds can hold true for a time-scale, which does not depend on the size of the frequencies under consideration.
+The following theorem is proved: \begin{theorem} Let $s>1/4$ and $u_0 \in H_{\mathbb{R}}^s(\T)$.
+There is $T=T(s,\Vert u_0 \Vert_{H^s})$ such that there is a solution $u \in C([-T,T],H^s(\T))$ to \eqref{eq:mBO} in the sense of generalized functions, and we find the a priori estimate

-to hold provided that $\Vert u_0 \Vert_{L^2} \leq \mu_s$.
-Moreover, we have $C(s,\Vert u_0 \Vert_{H^s}) \leq C_s$ and $T(s,\Vert u_0 \Vert_{H^s}) \geq 1$ as $\Vert u_0 \Vert_{H^s} \rightarrow 0$. \end{theorem} The method we will use to show a priori estimates can be perceived as a combination of the perturbative approach and the energy method.
-We will use Fourier restriction spaces to capture the dispersive effects.
-But in order to remedy the loss of regularity stemming from the derivative in the nonlinearity we localize time on a scale antiproportional to the frequency which also requires to prove energy estimates.
-With the shorttime Fourier restriction spaces, this approach was presented by Ionescu et al. in \cite{IonescuKenigTataru2008}, but see also the works of Koch and Tataru \cite{KochTataru2007,KochTataru2012}, Christ et al. \cite{ChristCollianderTao2008} and references therein for previous applications of the idea to localize time to small frequency-dependent time intervals.\\ Recall that for a general dispersive equation (see \cite{Tao2006} for notation)
+to hold.
+Moreover, we have $C(s,\Vert u_0 \Vert_{H^s}) \leq C_s$ and $T(s,\Vert u_0 \Vert_{H^s}) \geq 1$ as $\Vert u_0 \Vert_{H^s} \rightarrow 0$. \end{theorem} The deployed arguments can be perceived as a combination of the perturbative approach and the energy method.
+We will use adapted function spaces (cf. \cite{HadacHerrKoch2009}) to capture the dispersive effects.
+To remedy the derivative loss, we localize time reciprocally to the frequency size.
+This also requires to prove energy estimates.